skze/bibliotheca/PM-quality-intro.md

 ## Methodologies and Frameworks

 To be able to achieve the desired goal to manage the quality of project effectively, there are a number of existing methodologies and frameworks.
 Here is a summary.

-### Applying Lean
+#### Lean

-Lean is a process developed by Toyota (toyota production systems)]
+Lean is a process developed by Toyota (traditionally known as "toyota production system").
+It's main objective is to 'eliminate waste' and create efficiences in the delivery process and/or product.

-Why is important?
-- use lean to elimitnate wsaste and crette efficientis in the delivery process

-Goal of Lean : Improving efficienty by eliminating waste
+It includes a number of processes and concepts:

+* Kanban boards: tracks the status of the project tasks (backlog - ToDo - onGoing - Done)
-- Gemba: go to the place where the task is performed
+* Gemba: go to the place where the task is performed
-- kaizen: conduct a workshop to redesign a process and improve efficiency
+* Kaizen: conduct a workshop to redesign a process and improve efficiency
-- Muda: eight types of waste associated with current process
+* Muda: eight types of waste associated with current process
   - transportation
   - inventory
   - motion